-- The RA enters the parameter values associated with the Connection into the ConnectionRequest message, adding service-specific parameters to the ConnectionRequest as specified in the SD.
+- 1. The RA enters the parameter values associated with the Connection into the ConnectionRequest message, adding service-specific parameters to the ConnectionRequest as specified in the SD.
 Service-specific parameters MUST match the parameters in the SD. - 2.
-The serviceType element in the ConnectionRequest message MUST identify the SD to which the request is directed. - 3.
-The first NSA to receive the ConnectionRequest will parse the request against the nominated SD instance to validate the request. - 4.
+The serviceType element in the ConnectionRequest message MUST identify the SD to which the request is directed.

+- 3. The first NSA to receive the ConnectionRequest will parse the request against the nominated SD instance to validate the request. - 4.
 Once validated, the ConnectionRequest will then be passed to the path computation element. - 5.
 A successful path computation will result in a Connection being scheduled. - 6.
 If the Connection transits another Network, the new ConnectionRequest will use the same SD as the one from the uRA (unless adaptation is performed resulting in a new Connection type).

-8. XML Schema Definitions
+9. XML Schema Definitions

-The NSI CS v2.0 protocol makes use of an XML schema (XSD) to describe the common message header and individual Connection Service operation elements and types.
+The NSI CS protocol makes use of an XML schema (XSD) to describe the common message header and individual Connection Service operation elements and types.
 The Web Service Description Language (WSDL) is used to describe the interface or operation bindings, capturing the request, response, and error (fault) interactions.
 Finally, the WSDL is used to provide a SOAP specific transport binding as a reference specification; however, the XML schema definitions can be utilized to encapsulate the NCI CS protocol into other transport bindings.
 This section provides a detailed overview of the NSI CS XML schema definitions.
+Source for the NSI CS XML schema can be found in GitHub [18].